Countdown to Christmas! - Advent Activity Calendar

 Shop for the Local Food Pantry

 Our grocery store has a bin by the exit for food collection for the local food pantry, which makes it super easy to shop and drop.
 You could also go shopping and then drop it off directly to the pantry, if you want your kids to deliver it themselves.
 I find it to be unnecessary.
 You don't want to turn it into a praise-mongering event and you also don't want to invite voyeurism.
 There will be a certain amount of curiosity for your child, but just answer their questions and move on without making a big deal out of it.
-Food Pantries are a blessing for many families, especially this time of year AND especially in 2020.
+Food Pantries are a blessing for many families, especially this time of year.
 It should be presented to your child matter-of-factly and left at that.
 "There are lots of families that don't have enough to eat.
 We have saved a little bit of money to be able to buy some things for them.
 It's great to share, isn't it?"
 The End.

 I would suggest purchasing new, not digging something out of the back of your pantry that you don't want.
-Here are some common needs/wants for food pantries: Boxes of cereal, instant oatmeal, coffee, hot cocoa, granola bars, teabags, peanut butter, jelly, canned soups, canned tuna/chicken, canned beans, boxed baking mixes, boxed meal prep mixes, applesauce, crackers, cooking oils, pasta, and rice.
+Here are some common needs/wants for food pantries: Boxes of cereal, instant oatmeal, coffee, hot cocoa, granola bars, teabags, peanut butter, jelly, canned soups, canned tuna/chicken, canned beans, boxed baking mixes, boxed meal prep mixes, applesauce, crackers, cooking oils, pasta, pasta sauce, and rice.
 Try to not include glass jars.